Skip to main content

 95%Almost certain

-Best chimp tracking in Africa
+Best chimp tracking in Africa, 13 primate species

 Queen Elizabeth National Park